Asylum system ‘riddled with abuse’ and needs fundamental change – Jenrick

 He also said that migration targets are not “particularly helpful”, despite previous Tory promises.

-Mr Jenrick told Sunday With Laura Kuenssberg: “Net migration is far too high today.”
+Mr Jenrick told the BBC: “Net migration is far too high today.”

 But asked about David Cameron’s 2010 pledge to reduce annual net migration below 100,000, Mr Jenrick said: “I don’t think that targets like that are particularly helpful because migration is an extremely challenging space where behaviours are constantly changing.”